Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 Ease of movement

-With age, turning in bed becomes an operation that requires more energy.
-An excessively "enveloping" mattress — one in which you "sink" and feel a bit stuck — can make position changes tiring and disturb sleep.
+With age, turning over in bed becomes an operation that requires more energy.
+An excessively "enveloping" mattress—one where you "sink in" and feel a bit stuck—can make position changes tiring and disturb sleep.
 A good balance between adaptability and responsiveness is essential.

 Adequate mattress height

-An often overlooked detail: getting out of bed becomes more difficult with age, especially if you have knee or hip problems.
-A mattress that is too low (under 20 cm) makes getting up uncomfortable and strenuous.
-Good quality models generally range between 22 and 30 cm, a height that facilitates getting in and out of bed.
+An often-overlooked detail: getting out of bed becomes more difficult with age, especially if you have knee or hip problems.
+A mattress that is too low (under 20 cm) makes getting up uncomfortable and tiring.
+Good quality models are generally between 22 and 30 cm, a height that facilitates getting in and out of bed.

 Which material to choose after 50